-At the Maryland Plastic Surgery Center, Dr. Adam Summers offers Annapolis and Baltimore tummy tuck patients the opportunity to achieve a flatter, smoother abdomen and trimmer waistline.
-Dr. Summers is exclusively sought out by many tummy tuck patients from Annapolis, Baltimore and the region because he has become known for achieving wonderful results with minimal downtime.
+At the Maryland Plastic Surgery Center, Dr. Adam Summers offers Annapolis and Baltimore tummy tuck patients the opportunity to achieve a flatter, smoother abdomen, and trimmer waistline.
+Dr. Summers is exclusively sought out by many tummy tuck patients from Annapolis, Baltimore, and the region because he has become known for achieving wonderful results with minimal downtime.
 In fact, most of his patients find that they are able to walk immediately without assistance and that their pain is controlled with ibuprofen alone after 2 days.
 He combines his surgical expertise and extensive medical training to perform this procedure for Maryland abdominoplasty patients from across the state.
 Below, Dr. Summers describes the tummy tuck procedure.

-Tummy Tuck Introduction:
+Tummy Tuck (Abdominoplasty) Introduction

 Sometimes simply dieting and exercising are not enough to take care of waistline problems.
 In such cases, Dr. Summers has helped many Baltimore tummy tuck patients remove excess skin and fatty deposits from their abdomen and reposition their abdomen muscles for a tighter formation.
-If you are considering a tummytuck (or abdominoplasty) procedure, Baltimore and Annapolis abdominoplasty patients have found that Dr. Summers’ techniques consistently help patients achieve their goal of a flatter and tighter stomach.
+If you are considering a tummy tuck (or abdominoplasty) procedure, Baltimore and Annapolis abdominoplasty patients have found that Dr. Summers’ techniques consistently help patients achieve their goal of a flatter and tighter stomach.
 The abdominoplasty procedure can also repair a condition known as a “diastasis recti”, where there is a separation between the vertical abdominal muscles (this typically occurs following pregnancy).

 Many factors affect the contour of your abdomen.
 Childbirth can stretch abdominal muscles to an extent that is uncorrectable with exercise.
 Excess fat deposits may produce undesirable bulges or fullness, and loose skin following childbirth or weight loss may result in an unattractive abdomen.

 In women, pregnancy causes significant stretching of the tissues of the abdomen.
-After delivery, you may be able to exercise to recover the tone in the muscles themselves, but the fascial tissues (the layer of tissue which interconnects the muscles), does not respond to this effort.
+After delivery, you may be able to exercise to recover the tone in the muscles themselves, but the fascial tissues (the layer of tissue which interconnects the muscles), do not respond to this effort.
 Stretching or looseness of the lower abdominal tissues creates bulging, which you cannot correct with exercise.